richo/zephyros/README.md

 1. How does Zephyros compare to Slate?

    Zephyros was originally a fork of Slate, but was rewritten for performance and stability improvements, and flexibility.
-This allowed Zephyros to be scripted in many languages, whereas Slate is only scripted in JavaScript.
+One benefit is that Zephyros can be scripted in many languages, whereas Slate can only be scripted in JavaScript.
 Zephyros has a few more API calls and listen-able events, but lacks a few of Slate's GUI-specific features.

 2. How does Zephyros compare to Spectacle / Divvy / SizeUp / Moom / AppGrid / etc?